lewie9021/dustjs-linkedin-loader/README.md

 ### Options

 You can pass options to the loader using the query object or directly within the loader string.
-By default, the path used by the loader to determine the name of the templates is 'this.resourcePath'.
-To find out more, click [here]().
+By default, the path used by the loader to determine the name of the templates is 'this.options.context.
+More information [here](http://webpack.github.io/docs/loaders.html).

 #### Path (String)